02 Feb How To Detox Your Household In Hong Kong

 Also Read: What is detoxing and why should we do it?

 Step 2: Clean out your refrigerator and replace potentially toxic foods with clean, healthy options:

-Embrace imperfectly shaped fruit and vegetables: the pesticides and fungicides used to ward off insects and fungi are also potent endocrine disruptors.
-According to recent research by University College London, 30 of the 37 pesticides they tested altered male hormones.
+Embrace imperfectly shaped fruit and vegetables: The pesticides and fungicides used to ward off insects and fungi are also potent endocrine disruptors.
+According to research by University College London, 30 of the 37 pesticides they tested altered male hormones.
 Female hormones are equally affected.
 They also block nutrient absorption.
 Switch to organic produce where possible.
 Nutrient-rich, organic vegetables are neither grown with pesticides nor genetically modified (GMO) seeds.

-Swap the dirty dozen for their organic siblings: the 12 most ‘polluted’ conventionally grown fruit and vegetables are: apples, celery, cherry tomatoes, cucumbers, grapes, peppers, peaches, nectarines, potatoes, spinach, strawberries, and courgettes.
+Swap the dirty dozen for their organic siblings: The 12 most ‘polluted’ conventionally grown fruit and vegetables are: apples, celery, cherry tomatoes, cucumbers, grapes, peppers, peaches, nectarines, potatoes, spinach, strawberries, and courgettes.
 Go organic for this dozen!

-Eat the ‘clean 15’: asparagus, avocados, cabbage, cantaloupe, corn, aubergine, grapefruit, kiwi, mango, mushrooms, onions, papaya, pineapple, snap peas, and sweet potatoes are grown with the least amount of pesticides.
+Eat the ‘Clean 15’: asparagus, avocados, cabbage, cantaloupe, corn, aubergine, grapefruit, kiwi, mango, mushrooms, onions, papaya, pineapple, snap peas, and sweet potatoes are grown with the least amount of pesticides.

 Give your fruit and veg a bath: remove water-resistant pesticide and fungicide residues by washing all fruit and vegetables just like you wash your hands – with detergent.
 A very small amount of specialised ‘veggie wash’ or good old dish detergent will remove pesticide residues.
 Alternatively, peel the skins.